 The more you and your spouse can agree to, the more you can conserve your assets.
 Have you and your spouse discussed mediation?
 That can often be a cost-effective way to work towards a resolution and move on with your life.
 Try not to let communication issues stop you from trying to work something out with your spouse.
 Utilize a mediator, a divorce coach, or your attorneys.
 The sooner you can start talking settlement with your spouse the better.

 Remember that the court is there is decide legal issues only.
 The court does not really care about what caused the breakdown in the marriage.
 Illinois is a “no-fault” divorce state, so it doesn’t matter what you or your spouse did or did not do in the marriage.
 If you want a divorce, you can get a divorce.

 During Divorce Time Is Money

 Remember that time is money.
-The less time your divorce takes the more money you will likely save in the long run.
-Don’t let yesterday and today’s emotions negatively impact your life tomorrow.
+The less time your divorce takes, the more money you will likely save in the long run.
+Don’t let yesterday’s and today’s emotions negatively impact your life tomorrow.

-If you are wondering if the time is right to proceed with a divorce or your spouse has already made that decision for you it’s important to seek sound legal advice.
-Feel free to contact Nichol Broshous and the experienced divorce attorneys at Anderson and Boback for more information on the divorce process.
+If you are wondering if the time is right to proceed with a divorce or if your spouse has already made that decision for you it’s important to seek sound legal advice.
+Choosing a skilled and experienced divorce attorney that is right for you can make all the difference.
+If you are in the Chicago area, feel free to contact the experienced divorce attorneys at Anderson and Boback for a free consultation.